 - Fight, Mega Man!
 For everlasting peace!

-- Pokemon Black And White: Team Plasma wants all Pokemon to be released into the wild, and they'll use their Pokemon to force you to give them up.
+- Pokémon Black and White: Team Plasma wants all Pokémon to be released into the wild, and they'll use their Pokemon to force you to give them up.
+Turns out The Man Behind the Man Ghetsis just wants everyone else to release their Pokémon, so he'll be the only one with Pokémon and can take over Unova with ease.

 - Melty Blood: Dust of Osiris' plan to defy the end of humankind's existence is by ending humankind's existence and leave behind a record of some sort.

 - In the Mass Effect series, the true reason the Reapers cull organic life in the galaxy every 50,000 years or so?
 It was the answer their creator the Catalyst, the first true Artificial Intelligence ever created, came up with to its creators the Leviathans' question of how to prevent synthetic life from wiping out organics.
 The Catalyst believed that organics would inevitably create synthetic life and just as inevitably come into conflict with it.
 Such a Robot War could wipe out life in the galaxy forever.
 To prevent this, the Reapers wipe out the most advanced races before they create synthetic life, leaving the less advanced species alone.
-In the process, they preserve said races by using their genetic material to create new Reapers.
+In the process, they preserve said races by using their genetic material to create new Reapers and continue their own genocidal cycle.

 - StarCraft II: The Overmind's idea: start a genocidal war to stop a genocidal war.
 It seeks someone strong enough to take over the Zerg Swarm, lest the Zerg Swarm will eventually be mind-slaved by the Xelnaga Amon.
 Amazingly, this plan seems to be working in its favor despite everything.